Natural Born Writer – The Telling Trait

 A whole ‘nuther topic which you and I will have to discuss over lunch someday.

-December 27th, 2011 at 10:28 am
+December 27, 2011 @ 10:28 am

 Wow, Kat!
 It really makes you stop and think about how we as writers do tend to compartmentalize and categorize everything in our brains without realizing it, to access later in life when those things are needed.
 We use our senses to bring a depth of reality to our stories, playing with the sights, sounds, and emotions to make every single sentence as real as possible.